 Disillusioned words like bullets bark

 To flesh-colored Christs that glow in the dark

 It’s easy to see without looking too far

 Is really sacred.

-In my neighborhood in Seattle, many don’t believe in anything sacred other than the Once and Future King, Obama.
+In my neighborhood in Seattle, many don’t believe in anything sacred other than yesterday’s Once and Future King, Obama.
 Their entire belief system centers first on that tin god and then on themselves and their “only one life to live, live, live!.”
 All of which makes for an empty skin sack of existential desolation they try to fill every Halloween with the greatest of American secular concepts: fun!